 It’s not unusual to see corporate travelers concerned about their waistlines.
 Between long stretches of sitting down on flights and cars and eating whatever is readily available, it’s an uphill battle.

+Corporate travelers often spend all day interacting with people.
 Being forcibly pleasant with your front desk or property management staff may be painful to them by the time they check-in that evening.

-So why force them to?
+So why force them?

+What could a non-traditional check-in experience look like on your property?
 Switching from physical keys and locks to a setup in which guests can get in and out of their rooms and units without interacting with the front desk, or even touching a keycard.

 9) Flexible Check-in and Check-out

 Speaking of letting business travelers maintain control over their experience at your boutique hotel, vacation rental unit, or bed and breakfast, having some flexibility with when a guest arrives and leaves can work wonders for customer loyalty.